chdclar16/CarCar/README.md

     3. docker-compose up
 ```
 5. There should be 7 containers that are running(The containers should be green)
+6. Open up Chrome(Browser) and type in `http://localhost:3000/` in the address bar.

 ## Service microservice